 Mistake #6: Using outdated equipment.

-If you want to produce better quality prints and want to get bigger customers, you need to have all the necessary equipment.
+If you want to produce better quality prints and want to get more significant customers for your screen printing business, you need to have all the necessary equipment.
 Moreover, you have to keep replacing your equipment from time to time.
-You can’t settle on the four-color press, you need to have a six-color press for better output.
+You can’t settle on the four-color press; you need to have a piece of six-color news for better output.

-When you need to print halftone you can do it in a laser printer, you need to get an inkjet printer.
-To go to the next level of printing you need to do more color, for which you need to consider your exposure unit and your film output.
+When you need to print halftone, you can do it in a laser printer, and you need to get an inkjet printer.
+To go to the next level of printing, you need to do more color, for which you need to consider your exposure unit and your film output.